 With every system playing different genres of music, each has become a specialist in its own way.

-The Notting Hill Carnival route takes the same course every year and leads you on a tour of West London through several neighbourhoods.
+The Notting Hill Carnival route map takes the same course every year and leads you on a tour of West London through several neighbourhoods.

-The parade starts and ends at Canal Way, Ladbroke Grove W14.
+As you can see from this map of the Notting Hill Carnival, the parade starts and ends at Canal Way, Ladbroke Grove W14.
 The route takes you onto Kensal Road before taking a left onto Elkstone Road.

-Next, take a turn down Great Western Road along to Westbourne Park Road before turning right onto Chepstow Road.
+Next, take a turn down Great Western Road along Westbourne Park Road before turning right onto Chepstow Road.

-Notting Hill Carnival map
+Notting Hill Carnival Map

-How long is the Notting Hill Carnival route?
+How Long Is The Notting Hill Carnival Route?

 The route for this year’s celebration will be the same as in previous years.
 The 3.5-mile course begins on Great Western Road and heads south past Westbourne Park.